HackCU/pages/_pages/guide/lhd/hacker.md

 ### Forming Teams :smiley:

 - Team sizes are limited to a maximum of **4** people each
-- Join the \#formingteams channel on our [Slack](http://slack.hackcu.org) to meet other hackers and potential team members before the event
+- Join the [#lhd-boulder](https://localhackday.slack.com/messages/CE5PG4TS8/) channel on the [Local Hack Day Slack](https://localhackday.slack.com)to meet other hackers and potential team members before the event
 - We will also have a team formation event before the hacking begins!